D.C. LaRue

 D.C.
-LaRue (born David Charles L'Heureux; April 26, 1948 in Meriden, Connecticut) is an American singer, songwriter and producer.
+LaRue (born David Charles L'Heureux; April 26, 1948, in Meriden, Connecticut) is an American singer, songwriter and producer.
 His music was successful in clubs and on dance music charts worldwide during the 1970s and early 1980s.

 History

 LaRue's first recording was the 1974 Kirshner Records single "Honey Bear (The Good Time's Right Here)."
 A second one-off single, 1975's "Move In Closer," was on the Claridge Records imprint.
 Neither single charted.
-However the following year his luck changed with the 1976 album Ca-the-drals.
-The Pyramid Records album rose to #-123 on "Billboard's Hot 200" The double A-side 12" single of "Ca-the-drals" (backed with fellow artist/drummer Pat Lundy's "Day By Day/My Sweet Lord") was one of the earliest commercially available 12" singles.
-"Ca-the-drals/Deep Dark Delicious Night" would hit #-1 on "Billboard's Dance Music/Club Play Singles" chart.
-"Ca-the-drals" would also hit #-2 on "Billboard's Disco Singles" chart. and #-94 on "Billboard's Hot 100" chart.
+However the following year LaRue's luck changed with the 1976 album Ca-the-drals.
+The Pyramid Records album rose to #-123 on "Billboard's Hot 200".
+The double A-side 12" single of "Ca-the-drals" (backed with fellow artist/drummer Pat Lundy's "Day By Day/My Sweet Lord") was one of the earliest commercially available 12" singles.
+"Ca-the-drals/Deep Dark Delicious Night" would hit #-1 on "Billboard's Dance Music/Club Play" chart.
+"Ca-the-drals" would also hit #-2 on "Billboard's Disco Singles" chart and #-94 on "Billboard's Hot 100" chart.